aptise/peter_sslers/docs/General_Management_Concepts.md

 * With a migration to ACME-2, this project shifted the "core" object from a CertificateSigned to the AcmeOrder.
-* An ACME-Order's primary relations are an AcmeAccount (who owns the AcmeOrder?) and a UniqueFQDNSet (what Domains are in the AcmeOrder?)
+* For the 1.0 release, the primary object is now a RenewalConfiguration.
+* A RenewalConfiguration's primary relations are:
+    AcmeAccount - which account owns the configuration?
+    UniqueFQDNSet - a simple listing of the domains RenewalConfiguration2Domain - specific challenge preferences per domain; a UniqueFQDNSet but with challenges AcmeOrders - generated from this configuration
-* A PrivateKey is considered a secondary item to the AcmeOrder.
-One can be specified for an AcmeOrder, but the AcmeAccount can specify it's own strategy when obtaining an initial Certificate or Renewing.
+* A PrivateKey is considered a secondary item to the RenewalConfiguration.
+One can be specified for a given AcmeOrder, but the RenewalConfiguration can specify it's own strategy when obtaining an initial Certificate or Renewing; and that strategy can default to the AcmeAccount.
 * A PrivateKey can be re-used across new/renewed AcmeOrders if specified.
-* An AcmeAccount can specify: use the same PrivateKey, always use a unique PrivateKey, use a new PrivateKey every day, use a new PrivateKey every week.
+* An AcmeAccount can specify: use the same PrivateKey for up to 1 year, always use a unique PrivateKey, use a new PrivateKey every day, use a new PrivateKey every week.
 The AcmeAccount can choose to use daily or weekly per-account or global keys.

 ### CertificateCAs and Certificate Chains